 Feelcare is a Chinese manufacturer that currently offers nine different WiFi digital photo frames in sizes ranging from 7 to 15 inches.
-The frames are sold under the Frameo or Feelcare brand name, which one seems to depend on the country.
+The frames features the Frameo software.

 My tests are unbiased.
 There are no financial or material donations to be disclosed.
 Feelcare has supplied me with a review unit for this test.